CAM Charges Lease Negotiation: 8 Levers That Lower What You Pay

 What it is: Using renewal negotiations to fix poorly-drafted CAM provisions from the original lease.

-Dollar impact: High — you're essentially resetting your CAM terms for the next lease term.
+Dollar impact: High.
+You are resetting your CAM terms for the next lease term.

-Renewal is your second chance at pre-signing leverage.
+Renewal is your second chance at pre-signing bargaining power.
 Use it:

-• Run a complete audit of the expiring lease before renewal negotiations begin — document exactly what you've paid and what you should have paid
+- Run a complete audit of the expiring lease before renewal negotiations begin.
+Document exactly what you have paid and what you should have paid.

-• Use the audit findings as leverage: "We found $45,000 in overbillings over the last 3 years.
+- Use the audit findings as negotiating pressure: "We found $45,000 in overbillings over the last 3 years.
 We want to settle those claims as part of the renewal and fix the provisions that generated them."

 The worst renewal mistake: Signing a renewal without reviewing the CAM provisions from the original lease.
 Many tenants assume the landlord will "use the same terms."
-Often they do — which means another 5–10 years of the same structural problems.
+Often they do, which means another 5 to 10 years of the same structural problems.

 Putting It Together: The Negotiation Priority Order